VMLY&R: VML

-VML launched in 1992 under Kansas City advertising veterans John Valentine, Scott McCormick and Crag Ligibel, whose initials formed the company's name.
+VML launched in 1992 under Kansas City advertising veterans John Valentine, Scott McCormick and Craig Ligibel, whose initials formed the company's name.
 VML, or Valentine McCormick Ligibel as it was originally called upon its founding in 1992, had claimed to offer truly integrated online and offline services, such as advertising, business consulting and creating software applications.
 It also boasted an impressive client list, including Colgate-Palmolive, Coca-Cola and American Express.

 In June 2001, a deal was announced in which VML would become part of WPP as a stand-alone agency group.

 In 2018, with 3,000 employees in 33 locations around the world, VML joined forces with Y&R to become VMLY&R.

 Sudler & Hennessey

 Sudler & Hennessey (United States) was a healthcare communications firm that developed promotional and educational programs for a wide spectrum of healthcare companies.
 S&H created advertising, direct marketing and sales promotion programs for prescription drugs and over-the-counter medications.
 In addition, S&H provided consultancy and communications support in the areas of managed care, medical devices and equipment, nutrition, veterinary medicine and general healthcare.
 Communications programs produced by S&H on behalf of its largely pharmaceutical industry client base were directed to healthcare professionals as well as patients and their support networks.
 For a time, it developed general advertising.
 According to the New York Times, 9-2-88, p.
 A 3, John J. Graham and Herb Lubalin created the original NBC Peacock at Sudler.

 S&H was founded in 1941, was acquired by Y&R in 1973 and was rolled into VMLY&R in 2018.